 1. Have a spot of tea.
-Grab your reservation now for holiday tea at the stunning new Headwaters PDX restaurant at the Heathman Hotel.
-The acclaimed Chef Vitaly Paley serves up a grand prix-fixe menu of authentic sweet and savory Russian tea favorites, including pierogi, Kiev tortes, smoked and kippered fish and open-face rye sandwiches.
+Grab your reservation now for holiday tea at the stunning Headwaters PDX restaurant at the Heathman Hotel.
+Acclaimed Chef Vitaly Paley serves up a grand prix-fixe menu of authentic sweet and savory Russian tea favorites, including pierogi, Kiev tortes, smoked and kippered fish and open-face rye sandwiches.
 Call for reservations.

 2. Lace up the ice skates.
-Take a spin on the Lloyd Center ice rink, which was renovated in 2016.
-Open seven days a week for public skating, or register for lessons which are available for all ages and abilities.
-Relish in disco night and other public skate sessions at Sherwood Ice Arena.
+Take a spin on the Lloyd Center ice rink, which is open seven days a week for public skating, or register for lessons, which are available for all ages and abilities.
+Relish disco night and other public skate sessions at Sherwood Ice Arena.
 Or take a spin where the semi-pros play at Winterhawks Skating Center in Beaverton.

 3. Watch the Christmas Ships.
-At 63 years running, the Christmas Ship Parade along the Columbia and Willamette Rivers is one of Portland’s most beloved traditions.
-This year, the 15-night parade runs through Dec.
-21. Check the schedules for the times and best locations for viewing.
+At 66 years running, the Christmas Ship Parade along the Columbia and Willamette rivers is one of Portland’s most beloved traditions.
+This year, the night parade runs Dec.
+5-22 for 15 nights.
+Check the schedules for the times and best locations for viewing.

 4. See a live show.
 There’s nothing quite like dressing up for a live show.
 Take the family to see George Balanchine’s The Nutcracker, which runs Dec.
-8-26 at Keller Auditorium, with performances by the Oregon Ballet Theater.
+7-26 at Keller Auditorium, with performances by the Oregon Ballet Theater.
 Or introduce the kids to Charles Dickens’ classic ghost story, A Christmas Carol, at Portland Playhouse, Dec.
-2-30.
-For the adults, there is A Christmas Memory by Truman Capote, paired with “Winter Song,” showing at Portland Center Stage at The Armory through Dec.
-30.
+1-30.
+For the adults, there is Miss: Bennet: A Christmas at Pemberley, a clever sequel to Jane Austen’s “Pride and Prejudice,” running from Nov.
+30-Dec.
+29.